I live in small town. We have Walmart, Target, a JCPenny, TJ Maxx and Ross. We aren’t fancy and my budget isn’t very fancy either.

 And they are located right next door to me in Colorado!
 They even have a great program where you can send your old clothes to them for responsible textile recycling!

-The other ethical fashion brand I chose to feature is Able.
+The other ethical and affordable clothing brand I chose to feature is Able.
 They are centered in Nashville.
 They invest in, educate, and empower their female employees to help them break the cycle of poverty.
 Their products are very high quality and super stylish at a totally doable price range.

 Ok!
-Are you ready to build a better winter capsule wardrobe with affordable sustainable clothing?
+Are you ready to build a sustainable capsule wardrobe for winter?
 Check out my top picks from Able and Pact below!

 - Black and Camel Striped Tee (Able)